shenlab-sinai/NGS-Data-Charmer/README.md

 You may want to retain the trimmed fastq files or unfiltered bam files.
 This is possible by modifying the "output" options in the configuration file to "TRUE" or "FALSE".

+## Cut&Run note
+For very large Cut&Run sequencing runs, the walltime for the 'combine_split_lengths' may need to be increased.
+The 'combine_split_lengths' step does utilize parallel processing (4 threads) in order to speed up the read sorting.
+However, if you find that the pipeline fails at the 'combine_split_lengths', try increasing the walltime in the cluster.json file.

 ## Test dataset

 A small example dataset, composed of two downsampled paired end Cut&Run samples, with 250K paired-end reads in each sample, are publically available for use: